-It's important that you read and understand our Complaints Policy
+It's important that you read and understand our UK-SBA Complaints Procedure.

 You agree to be bound by this when you join the UK-SBA or renew your membership.
 It's also your responsibility to bring it to the attention of clients who may wish to complain about you.

 If we receive a complaint about you, we'll give you the opportunity to comment and provide additional information before we complete the Threshold test.

 We can only accept certain kinds of complaints (please visit Complaint Considerations)

 We'll also let you know if a complaint passes the test.
 You don't have to respond formally at this stage, but you should notify your insurance company.